‘Til Debt Do Us Part? When Student Loans and Marriage Meet

 Planning on switching to an IBR or PAYE plan after marriage?
 Unfortunately, the monthly payment for these plans is capped at the amount for the Standard plan.

-If you file jointly and have higher joint income, this payment may be enough to reach the Standard plan.
+If you file jointly and have a higher joint income, this payment may be enough to reach the Standard plan.
 This would make you ineligible for IBR and PAYE.

 However, you will still be eligible for the ICR plan, which doesn’t have a set income requirement.
 While these payments will likely still be higher than those on an IBR and PAYE plan, it’s good to know all your options.

-If student loan default is in the past, you could lose out on your tax refund.
+If student loan default is in the past, you could lose out on your tax refund

 If you or your spouse defaulted on federal student loans in the past, filing jointly can put your tax refund at risk.
 The IRS may be able to garnish your refund to repay the defaulted student loan debt.